uidaholib/copyright-guide/guide/research/rights.md

 ### Retain copyright and license specific rights to publisher

-Rather than assigning your copyright to the publisher, consider granting them an exclusive or non-exclusive license.
+Rather than transfering ownership of your work to the publisher, consider granting them an exclusive or non-exclusive license.
 An exclusive license is one in which the copyright holder grants to the publisher sole permission for using the work for a certain period of time.
 A non-exclusive license is when the copyright holder allows multiple people to use the work.
 For examples of non-exclusive licenses, check into [Creative Commons](http://www.creativecommons.org/) licenses.

 ## Additional Resources